Table of Contents

 Both attachments include similar phrases: “… a firm should conduct a conceptual soundness review of all models prior to their use in capital planning,” with “material” replacing “all” in SR 15-19.
 SR 11-7 (OCC 2012-11) lists the core elements of an effective model validation framework as:

 Note that these three elements are neither mutually exclusive nor equal in the effort required to complete them.
-In our experience, evaluating conceptual soundness involves at least 75% of the time and effort of complete validation.
-In fact, much of the developmental evidence reviewed during as assessment of conceptual soundness is (a) outcomes analysis, including back-testing performance across different design choices, and (b) process verification and benchmarking of alternative specifications.
-Note that (a) provides much of the answer to “is it the right math?” and (b) helps answer, “is the math right?”
-Answering those two questions provides much of the answer to whether a model is conceptually sound or not.
+In our experience, checking a model’s conceptual soundness takes up at least 75% of the total time and effort of a full validation.
+Much of this work includes (a) analyzing outcomes—like back-testing different design choices—and (b) verifying processes and comparing alternative models.
+Part (a) helps answer “is it the right math?” and part (b) helps answer “is the math right?”
+Together, these questions are key to judging whether a model is conceptually sound.

 SR 15-18 includes three bullet points that describe the elements to include in the capital policy.
-That is a difference, but it is a Type IV difference.
+That is a difference, but it is a Type 4Guidance (with a capital “G”) versus small “g” guidance: SR 15-19 eliminates certain explicit requirements but leaves a void and provides no official “Guidance” of its own. difference.
 When a 15-19 firm writes or rewrites its capital policy, we suggest it uses those three bullet points as additional guidance about what to include.

-There are several differences in this section, but we classify them as either Type III or IV.
+There are several differences in this section, but we classify them as either Type 3Scrutiny shifted to other, non-CCAR regulatory reviews for items that are not required “in its capital planning process,” e.g., SR 12-7. or Type 4Guidance (with a capital “G”) versus small “g” guidance: SR 15-19 eliminates certain explicit requirements but leaves a void and provides no official “Guidance” of its own..
 For example, SR 15-18 includes a sentence at the end of the first paragraph that does not appear in SR 15-19:

 The subsections on Scenario Design (E.1) and Scenario Narrative are both much shorter in SR 15-19 than in SR 15-18.
-However, these are Type IV differences: there is less formal guidance for 15-19 firms, so following the additional SR 15-18 guidance is probably the easiest way to avoid unwanted findings.
+However, these are Type 4Guidance (with a capital “G”) versus small “g” guidance: SR 15-19 eliminates certain explicit requirements but leaves a void and provides no official “Guidance” of its own. differences: there is less formal guidance for 15-19 firms, so following the additional SR 15-18 guidance is probably the easiest way to avoid unwanted findings.
 For example, in the Differences box, the Fed writes that it “expects these (Category I) firms to articulate how risks not captured by scenario analysis are otherwise addressed in the capital planning process.”
 That expectation is not in SR 15-19.
 However, given the purpose and nature of the CCAR exercise, would any responsible executive at a 15-19 firm exclude such elaboration and analysis?
 We think not.
 Moreover, this relaxation seems to be contradicted by the entire first paragraph in Section F.

 In SR 15-18, this section is about one page longer than in SR 15-19; however, except for some of the expectations related to operational risk, we don’t see real differences or changes.
-They are Type I (codification of existing differences), and Type IV as 15-19 firms will likely follow 15-18 guidance to reduce regulatory risk.
+They are Type 1Codification or formalization of existing differences in treatment; CCAR expectations for Category I banks were already greater than for many Category II or III banks. (codification of existing differences), and Type 4Guidance (with a capital “G”) versus small “g” guidance: SR 15-19 eliminates certain explicit requirements but leaves a void and provides no official “Guidance” of its own. as 15-19 firms will likely follow 15-18 guidance to reduce regulatory risk.

 For example, consider the first paragraph in F.1., Loss Estimation, in SR 15-19: